 Our straightforward and accessible practice is chanting Nam-myoho-renge-kyo twice daily, studying the Buddhist teachings, and taking compassionate action.
 There are no rules by which one must live; we decide for ourselves in our own time how best to create value.
 Our organisation is non-sexist, non-racist and non-homophobic.

 For SGI members, Nichiren Buddhism is a practical philosophy of individual empowerment and inner transformation that enables people to develop themselves and take responsibility for their lives and their communities.
 The promotion of peace, culture and education is central to SGI activities, along with environmental concerns.

 SGI has been active in South Africa since the early 1980s and was registered as a Section 21 company at the end of 2001.
 Its national headquarters are in Parkwood, Johannesburg.

 SGI-SA’s membership is a true cross section of South Africa’s rainbow nation.
 All the country’s official languages are represented.
-Other members come from Japan, China, Taiwan, the United States, the Netherlands, Namibia, Zambia, Zimbabwe, Mozambique, Cote d’Ivoire, the Democratic Republic of the Congo, Ghana, Cuba, India and the United Kingdom.
+Other members come from Japan, China, Taiwan, the United States, India, the Netherlands, Namibia, Zambia, Zimbabwe, Mozambique, Cote d’Ivoire, the Democratic Republic of the Congo, Ghana, Cuba, India and the United Kingdom.